Policy on Alcohol, Illegal Drugs, and Other Controlled Substances

 - Alcoholic punch, gelatin shots, or drinks containing grain alcohol.

-Students who drink alcohol to excess, whether on campus or off campus, and require medical attention, will be required to meet with a member of the student affairs office to discuss/develop more responsible behaviors related to alcohol consumption.
+Students who drink alcohol to excess, whether on campus or off campus, and require medical attention, will be required to meet with a member of the Dean of Students office to discuss/develop more responsible behaviors related to alcohol consumption.

 - Health Risks

 Use of alcohol may result in mood changes, impulsive actions, loss of judgment, and loss of coordination.
-Excessive use of alcohol may cause heart damage, liver damage, damage to the digestive tract, cancer, brain damage, mental disorders, and loss of sexual function, blood disorders and birth defects.
-In addition, long-term alcohol use may affect relationships, employment, academic and athletic performance, and self esteem.
-Consumption of alcohol while using over-the-counter or prescription medications, where such use is contraindicated can lead to unintended health consequences.
-Acute alcohol poisoning, occurring when an individual consumes a large amount of alcohol in a short period of time, may result in changes in breathing, heart rate, the gag reflex, and can lead to coma and death.
+Excessive use of alcohol may cause heart damage, liver damage, damage to the digestive tract, cancer, brain damage, mental disorders, loss of sexual function, blood disorders and birth defects.
+In addition, long-term alcohol use may affect relationships, employment, academic and athletic performance, and self-esteem.
+Consumption of alcohol while using over-the-counter or prescription medications, where such use is contraindicated, can lead to unintended health consequences.
+Acute alcohol poisoning, occurring when an individual consumes a large amount of alcohol in a short period of time, may result in changes in breathing and heart rate, the gag reflex, and can lead to coma and death.
 More information regarding the use of alcohol at college and the health risks associated with the consumption of alcohol can be found here.

 - University Sanctions for Students